After only appearing in only two games this season, Treveon Graham is set to make his return for the Brooklyn Nets.

 Having a defender on the floor who can guard multiple positions will be undeniably important, especially with Rondae Hollis-Jefferson sidelined.

 The Nets don’t boast many defenders who can guard multiple positions.
 In fact, many of their defenders struggle to shut down even just one position.
-(While reading this, Spencer Dinwiddie just got lost on a screen).
+(I shudder at the thought of Spencer Dinwiddie even attempting to navigate screens).

 If Graham is as good as advertised on defense, perhaps he can help raise Brooklyn’s 23rd ranked unit.